 - Magic: The Gathering:

 - This is the backstory for the Planeswalker Kiora.
 Her homeland, Zendikar, was torn apart by the Eldrazi.
 Her plan?
 Travel around the Multiverse to learn how to summon some eldritch abominations of her own to defeat them!
+She ultimately assembled a team of the most powerful living Planeswalkers who proceeded to do just that, which amounts to pretty much the same thing.

 - Reef Worm is an almost literal example.
 When it dies, it summons a bigger monster, which summons an even bigger monster when it dies, which in turns summons a downright enormous monster when it dies.